abdelrahman-gaber/tf2-object-detection-api-tutorial/README.md

     }
     ```

-Yous should also prepare the labelmap according to your data.
-For our raccoon dataset, the labelmap file contains:
+You should also prepare the labelmap according to your data.
+For our raccoon dataset, the [labelmap file](models/raccoon_labelmap.pbtxt) contains:

 ```
 item {